mariamfmr/pipe-mania/README.md

 ### Dependencies

-The project uses Python 3 and requires the following dependencies:
+The project uses **Python3** and requires the following dependencies:

     numpy: For numerical operations and handling grids efficiently.
     matplotlib: For plotting and visualizations.